kylep/kyle.pericak.com/content/posts/aws/aws-ecr.md

-# Connect Docker to the Elastic Container Registry
+# Connect Docker to the new  Registry

 ## Install the AWS CLI
 The one from apt is really old and doesn't work.
 Use pip.
 ```bash